ankraft/ACME-oneM2M-CSE/docs/Running.md

 	python3 -m acme -dir <directory>

-This will use the specified directory as the root directory for runtime data such as data, logs, and temporary files.
+This will use the specified directory as the root directory for runtime data such as *data*, *logs*, and *temporaryÜ files.
 The configuration file *acme.ini*is expected to be in the specified directory, or it will be created there if it does not exist.

+#### Secondary *init* Directory

+A base directory may also host a secondary *init* directory that is used for importing further resources such as attribute definitions and scripts.
+Resources in this directory are automatically imported when the CSE starts, and processed after the resources in the primary *init* directory have been imported and processed.

 ### Command Line Arguments